jundalisay/spblist/content/en/research/descartes/geometry/part-02.md

-As for the same roots, they can be found by an infinite number of other means, and I have only wanted to put these here, as very simple, in order to show that one can construct all the Problems of ordinary Geometry, without doing anything else but the little that is contained in the four figures that I have explained.
-Which I do not believe the ancients have noticed.
+The same roots can be found by an infinite number of other means.

+We can construct all the Problems of ordinary Geometry by using only the 4 shapes that I have explained.
+I do not think the ancients have noticed this.

-For otherwise they would not have taken the trouble to write so many large books, where the mere order of their propositions makes us realize that they did not have the true method to find them all, but that they have only collected those they have encountered.
+Otherwise, they would not have needed to write so many large books.

+The mere order of their propositions makes us realize that they did not have the true method to find them all.

+Instead, they have only collected those they have encountered.

 An example is from Pappus at the beginning of his book 7 where he enumerated all that had been written in Geometry by those who had preceded him.